Category: God is looking out

 •

-For a while, I treated my singleness like a long, dark hallway — cold, transitional, fluorescently lit, and uncomfortable.
+I used to treat my singleness like a long, dark hallway: cold, transitional, fluorescently lit, and uncomfortable.
 Something I had to walk through as fast as possible to get to the next room, called “Marriage.”
-But let me encourage you as someone who has thankfully had a change…
+But let me encourage you as someone who has thankfully had a change of heart:…

 -

-Staying Rooted in Hope and Bold Gratitude as a Single Christian Woman This Holiday Season
+How to Stay Rooted in Hope and Gratitude as a Single Christian Woman

 •